firstdraft/appdev-lessons/lessons/date.md

 ##### Start the GitPod Project {-}

 Open the GitPod project for this chapter and start with the exercises.
-[See prior steps][Start the GitPod Project for Integer] as a reminder.
+[See prior steps](#start-gitpod-project) as a reminder.
 Fork the project from GitHub: [https://github.com/bpurinton-appdev/date-chapter/tree/bp-additions](https://github.com/bpurinton-appdev/date-chapter/tree/bp-additions){target="_blank"}.

 <mark>✏️ **Exercise:**</mark> On GitPod in the `Date` project, work through `date_formatted.rb`.